Emphatic (band): Another Life (2012–2014)

 Justin McCain wanted to rebuild the band and brought in Toryn Green on vocals, former frontman of platinum selling artist Fuel and Apocalyptica.
 Actor/musician Jesse Saint (Scum of the Earth/The Autumn Offering) joined the band as the new bass player and Bill Hudson of Cellador joined as co-lead guitar player.
 McCain was able to land the band another record deal with Epochal Artist Records/Capitol, and they started working on new material, set to record in early 2013.

 McCain and Green joined forces creatively in making of the record, both bringing in songs from their own arsenal, and working together on writing new ones.
 The record includes collaborations with "Sahaj" Ticotin of alternative metal band Ra, Tommy Henriksen, Brian Vodinh of 10 Years, Bobby Huff, Tobin Esperance (bassist of Papa Roach), and Johnny Andrews.

 The new album Another Life, produced by Justin McCain and co-produced by Ryan Greene, was released through Epochal Artists Records on October 22, 2013.
 The single "Remember Me", written by Justin McCain, Toryn Green and Sahaj, impacted radio on July 30, 2013, and was released on iTunes August 20, 2013.
 It reached Top 40 on U.S active rock and mainstream rock charts.

 In support of the album, Emphatic toured with Red and Gemini Syndrome in February 2014.
-The band performed without the lead singer Toryn Green and co-lead guitarist Bill Hudson who are replaced by Grant Kendrick and Lance Dowdle, as announced on the band's website February 2, 2014.
-Toryn Green announced departure from the band on February 9, 2014, stating creative differences with founder Justin McCain.
+The band performed without lead singer Toryn Green and co-lead guitarist Bill Hudson who were replaced by Grant Kendrick and Lance Dowdle, as announced on the band's website February 2, 2014.
+Toryn Green announced his departure from the band on February 9, 2014, stating creative differences with McCain.

 After the tour, Justin McCain announced signing to Pavement Entertainment, and a new album being in the works, due late 2014.
 "With some welcomed changes that have occurred with Emphatic, we felt it necessary to get back into the studio and make an album that reflects the current vision of the band" stated McCain in the press release.
 McCain also welcomed long-time touring vocalist Grant Kendrick "full time" to the band on the band's Facebook page.
 He also revealed that the new album will be featuring guest singers, such as Sahaj from Ra and Phil Anson from Venaculas, and a collaboration with Jonny Hetherington of Art of Dying.